 What is cholesterol and how does arteriosclerosis develop?

 The human body needs cholesterol to work properly.
-For example, cholesterol is needed to make certain hormones and it is an important building block for cell walls.
+For example, cholesterol is needed to make certain and it is an important building block for cell walls.
 But too much cholesterol in the blood can sometimes mean an increased risk of cardiovascular disease.

 Cholesterol is needed by every cell in the human body.
 Most of it is made in the liver.
 Only a small proportion comes from our diet.
 The bloodstream transports cholesterol from the liver to the other organs and tissues in the body.
 Spare cholesterol is carried back to the liver in the bloodstream.